Saigesp/aws-developer-cert/EC2.md

 | Unencrypted to encrypted         | Yes       |
 | Encrypted to unencrypted         | No        |

+### Instance metadata

+Instance metadata is data about your instance that you can use to configure or manage the running instance.

 ### Important notes:
 - There aren't charges for copying an AMI, but standard storage and data transfer rates apply.
 - AWS doesn't copy launch permissions, user-defined tags, or [Amazon S3](S3.md) bucket permissions.